Homeschool Program for Auditory Processing Disorder

 Helping auditory processing difficulties using adaptive software

-- Clinical software that treats the underlying difficulties, once and for all
+- Clinical software that treats the underlying learning MAPS (memory, attention, processing and sequencing)

 - Experienced educators to help you at every step